Guess who’s shilling for the TSA

 But an outsider might have said this: TSA agents are about as capable of disarming an incendiary device as a bomb-sniffing dog.
 The agents watching from the bleachers are screeners, not law enforcement officials.
 In the sense that they’re helping air travelers through the security process, they are primarily in the customer-service business.

-I would have been much more impressed if the TSA had shown a seminar with Miss Manners, in which new agents are taught how to say “please” and “thank you” instead of barking and prodding.
+Maybe the TSA should have done a seminar with Miss Manners.
+You know, show agents how to say “please” and “thank you” instead of barking and prodding.

 But I digress.

-Fact is, we’re easily wowed by demonstrations like the one shown to ABC.
+Fact is, the ABC demo was spectacular.
 Also, journalists tend to instinctively trust something an official tells them, whether it’s true or not.

 ABC shouldn’t feel singled out.
 In the recent past, outlets from National Public Radio to NBC News have also filed fawning reports that do little more than help perpetuate the TSA’s “permanent emergency” and fuel public fears that help it secure more funding.